octalmage/Feed-Helper/README.md

 Feed Helper
 ===========

-Helps find newlines at the end of files.
+Helps find newlines at the end of files. (work in progress)